 If you can learn to be mindful in times of difficulty and respond to yourself with compassion, change happens.

-I am also a teacher of Mindful Self-Compassion and have delivered courses for young carers, care leavers and writers, among others.
+I am also a teacher of Mindful Self-Compassion and have delivered courses for young carers, care leavers, therapists and writers, among others.
 I integrate Mindful Self-Compassion into my individual counselling sessions with clients because of its very practical resources and simple psychological framework.
 This resilience-building programme has been essential to my own self-care and personal development.
-I have a regular spiritual practice based in Buddhism, whose teachings and meditations enrich both my personal and professional life.

 Ecotherapy helps people to connect with the natural world, and through this reciprocal connection to experience a greater sense of wholeness and well-being.

-My partner and I have been co-facilitating Mindfulness and Nature retreats in East Anglia since 2019, designed to cultivate a deeper intimacy with the natural world and one's own nature.
-We also enjoy regenerating our field in Suffolk, planting trees and wildflowers, with the help of local volunteers.
-We look forward to welcoming people to our field for future workshops in ecotherapy and mindfulness.
+My partner and I have been co-facilitating Mindfulness in Nature and Discovering Self in Nature workshops and retreats in East Anglia since 2019, designed to cultivate a deeper intimacy with the natural world and one's own inner nature.
+We are also regenerating a 12-acre meadow we steward in Suffolk, planting trees and wildflowers, with the help of local volunteers.
+We set up Ecotherapy East community interest company in 2021 to continue increasing biodiversity on our land whilst developing a sense of community and hope as we face the impacts of climate change.

 Training & Qualifications: